-5. Material Accounting Judgments and Estimates
+5. Material accounting judgments and estimates

-The preparation of these Consolidated Financial Statements requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Consolidated Financial Statements and reported amounts of expenses during the reporting period.
+The preparation of these Consolidated Financial Statements requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated Financial Statements and reported amounts of expenses during the preparation of these Consolidated amounts of assets and liabilities at the date of the consolidated Financial Statements requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Consolidated Financial Statements and reported amounts of expenses during the reporting period.
 Estimates by their nature, are uncertain and therefore actual outcomes could differ from the estimates.
 The impacts of such estimates are pervasive throughout the Consolidated Financial Statements, and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised, and the revision affects both current and future periods.